rsalmei/alive-progress/README.md

 Actually the `total` argument is optional.
 Providing it makes the bar enter the **definite mode**, the one used for well-bounded tasks.
 If you do not provide it, the bar enters the **unknown mode**.
 In this mode, the whole progress-bar is animated like the cool spinners, as it's not possible to determine the percentage of completion.
-Note that the cool spinners are still present, and each animation runs independently of each other, rendering a unique show in your terminal.
+Note that the cool spinners are still present, and each animation runs independently of each other, rendering a unique show in your terminal!

 Then you have the (new) **manual mode**, where you get to manually control the bar!
 Just pass a `manual=True` argument to `alive_bar()`, and send a progress percentage (a float between 0 and 1) to the `bar()` call to put the alive-bar in wherever position you want!
 Call it as frequently as you need.
 The frames per second will be computed according to the sent progress and the actual elapsed time.

-In this mode, you can also provide the total if you have it, and get all the same position and throughput statistics as the definite mode.
-The position is dynamically calculated only when needed to increase efficiency.
+In this mode, you can also provide the total if you have it, and get all the same position, throughput and eta statistics as the definite mode.
+To increase efficiency the position is dynamically calculated only when needed.
-If you don't provide the total, a simpler `%/s` will be used, with no position nor eta.
+If you don't provide the total, it's not possible to infer the position and the throughput, so a simpler `%/s` will be used, and the eta will nicely be calculated to get to 100%.

 ## Styles

 Wondering what styles does it have bundled?
-It's `showtime`! ;) (_Click it to see in motion_)
+It's `showtime`! ;) (_Click to see it in motion_)

 [![asciicast](https://asciinema.org/a/OR83rcm8J06w0OC9pkgnaJmYG.svg)](https://asciinema.org/a/OR83rcm8J06w0OC9pkgnaJmYG)